-* Don't send app or game requests to friends who don't use those or other apps or games.
+* Don't send app or game requests to friends who don't use apps or games.
 Visit their pages first to see whether they use any now, and assess how likely they might be to accept an invitation to use the ones that you use.
 If acceptance looks unlikely, don't make the request.

 * Don't ask "friends" to do things for you unless they're really your friends-- like in real life.
 Only ask when you can explain the nature of your request in terms they can relate to, understand and appreciate.
 Better yet, position your requests so that there's also something in it for whomever you're asking.